marilisdmarrero-sys/saas-imaging-platform-efficiency-analysis/README.md

 **Business question:** How many cases missed their 5-day consultation deadline because imaging arrived late or never arrived?

 **Reasoning:** Turnaround time differences between retrieval methods are meaningless without understanding their direct impact on patient care.
-The consultation deadline is the operational SLA — if imaging doesn't arrive before the specialist sees the patient, the consultation is compromised.
+The consultation deadline is the operational turnaround time — if imaging doesn't arrive before the specialist sees the patient, the consultation is compromised.

 ```sql
 SELECT COUNT(*) AS cases_missed_deadline